Zamiell/racing-plus/docs/challenges.md

   - ➕ Godhead
   - ➕ Crown of Light
   - ➖ Mom's Knife (to 0 weight from 0.2 weight)
+- On the first character, Devil Rooms will have nothing in them if you teleport to one from a Curse Room on Basement 1.
+(This prevents resetting for a Devil Room item.)

 <br />